 A torsion angle distribution file must be specified.
 Either enter the path and filename of the file or click on the ... button and use the file selection window to choose the file.
 Two torsion angle distribution files are provided with GOLD:

-gold.tordist - this is the default file.
+tor lib 2020.tordist - this is the default file since the 2023.3 release.

 mimumba.tordist - this contains all the torsional distributions used in the MIMUMBA program (Klebe and Mietzner, J.Comput.-Aided Mol.Des., 8, 583-606, 1994).